MV Maria Reina: Construction

 In addition, the ship has a Schottel SST170LKT maneuvering thruster.

 The ship was built with two 400 kW Wärtsilä UD 25 L6 55D auxiliary generators, backed-up by a Cummins emergency diesel generator.
 At some point prior to 21 April 2011, the #2 ship's service diesel generator was replaced with a Caterpillar C-18 diesel generator.
-This unit runs between 1,500 and 1,800 RPM and supplies between 301-602 kilowatts of electrical power.
+This unit runs between 1,500 and 1,800 RPM and supplies between 301 and 602 kilowatts of electrical power.
 It burns between 16.6 to 38.3 USgal per hour of diesel fuel and weighs between 3900 lb and 4200 lb.
-This generator has a 145 mm bore and a 183 mm stroke.TransAtlantic has two Liebherr rotary cargo cranes.
+This generator has a 145 mm bore and a 183 mm stroke.

+TransAtlantic has two Liebherr rotary cargo cranes.
 Ships with cranes, known as geared ships, are more flexible in that they can visit ports that are not equipped with pierside cranes.
 However, having cranes on board also has drawbacks.
 This added flexibility incurs some costs greater recurring expenses, such as maintenance and fuel costs.
 The United Nations Council on Trade and Development characterizes geared ships as a "niche market only appropriate for those ports where low cargo volumes do not justify investment in port cranes or where the public sector does not have the financial resources for such investment."
-Slightly less than a third of the ships in Maria Reina's size range (from 100–499 TEU) are geared.
+Slightly less than a third of the ships in Maria Reina's size range (from 100 to 499 TEU) are geared.

 Construction of the ship was completed in 1997.
 As of 2011, the ship is classified by Det Norske Veritas with the code "1A1 General Cargo Carrier Container E0", meaning that it was constructed under the supervision of a recognized classification society, that the construction complies with the society's rules, that it is classed as a general cargo carrier and container ship, and that it is designed to be operated with unattended machinery spaces.

 History

 Under the Singaporean flag

 In 1983, Singapore's Keppel Corporation acquired one of Singapore's oldest shipping concerns, the Straits Steamship Company, founded in 1890.
-After the acquisition, Keppel renamed the company Steamers Maritime Holdings Company.Keppel Corporation Ltd. The company laid the keel for Steamer's Future on 8 February 1996, but as early as 1997, the Keppel conglomerate began to exit the shipping industry.
+After the acquisition, Keppel renamed the company Steamers Maritime Holdings Company.
+The company laid the keel for Steamer's Future on 8 February 1996, but as early as 1997, the Keppel conglomerate began to exit the shipping industry.
 Shortly thereafter, Steamers was renamed Keppel Telecommunications & Transportation, and in March 2004, Keppel announced the sale of "the entire Steamers fleet of 10 ships to Interorient for $90.9m in order to concentrate on core activities."

 Interorient kept seven of these ships for its Mediterranean-based United Feeder Services operation, but sold Steamers Future and two other ships to Hamburg-based shipowner Rehder & Arkon, a division of the Carsten Rehder company.
 In April 2004, Rehder & Arkon renamed the ship Baffin Strait, and chartered her for six months to Mariana Express Lines.
 In late October 2004, Rehder & Arkon sold the ship to the U.S. company TransAtlantic Lines for US$6.3 million.